masoodfaisal/ml-workshop/docs/setup.md

 As mentioned above, if you are running this as a workshop, it is recommended you fork this repo.
 Tne reason is, after you install the tools, your OpenShift Service IP addresses for various tools will be different for each installation.
 It ios recommended for simpliciy, that yuoi update yours with your values, so your students don't have to.

 You need to find **your** IP addresses for
-a) the Minio Object Storage Service which we'll refer to as MINIO_IP, and
+a) the Minio object storage Service which we'll refer to as MINIO_IP, and
-b) the Verta.ai Model repository Service which we'll refer to as VERTA_IP.
+b) the Verta.ai model repository Service which we'll refer to as VERTA_IP.

 MINIO_IP and VERTA_IP are retrieved by navigating to Networking -> Services and locate the IP of their respective Services (verta being named _ml-modeldb-webapp_):
 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/38-service_ips.png)